 The EU-OACPS Partnership

-The European Union is a partner of the OACPS (formerly the ACP Group of States) in the so-called Cotonou Partnership Agreement, which expired on 30 November 2021.
+The EU is a partner of the OACPS (formerly the ACP Group of States) in the so-called Cotonou Partnership Agreement, which remains in force until the end of June 2023.

 The OACPS-EU partnership dates back to the late 1950s.
 Successive agreements have been revised to meet new and evolving challenges.
 The new Partnership Agreement, which will succeed the Cotonou Agreement once both sides complete their internal procedures for signature and conclusion, sets the scene for alliance-building and more coordinated actions on the world stage where the group's impact can be significant to tackle some of the most acute global challenges.